Trezfrfr/codealpha_tasks/README.md

 Since the tasks are divided into branches, switch to the specific project you want to run:

 Bash
-# To run Task 1:
+To run Task 1:
 git checkout iris-classification

-# OR, to run Task 2:
+OR,to run Task 2:
 git checkout car-sales-analysis

 3. ## Create a Virtual Environment (Recommended)